QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/symmetric/index.md

 * `key = XOR("0x67", "0x62") = "0x5"`
 * `flipper = XOR("0x61", "0x5") = "0x64"`

-Formally, when encrypting with CBC, we are XOR-ing the plaintext block with the previous ciphertext block.
+Formally, when encrypting with CBC, we are XORing the plaintext block with the previous ciphertext block.
 In short, we had `"0x62" = XOR("0x67", key)`.
-By rewriting the equations, we can manipulate the decryption process, such as `XOR("0x64", key)` to get `a`.
+By rewriting the equations, we can manipulate the decryption process, such as `XOR("0x64", key)` to get `"0x61"` which is `a`.

 ```diff
 - fca6699ba3209c17af0d68672ec877e5 # joined=XXXX-XX-X